"By giving him pleasure and receiving pleasure, it has brought us closer together physically"

 On the other hand, some Asian girls are more liberal in this day and age and are likely to have sex to please their boyfriend.

-Sex may not always be a priority for girls who are usually looking for more in a relationship, including the socialising and naturally, finding love.
+Sex may not always be a priority for girls who are usually looking for more in a relationship.
+This includes socialising, friendship and naturally, finding love.

 Can there be Love without Sex?